-Students who have recently taken A-level qualifications require a minimum of two A' Levels or equivalent.
-We also consider applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
+Students who have recently taken A level qualifications require a minimum of two A' Levels or equivalent.
+We also welcome applications from applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

-16 | Learning Outcomes
+16 Learning Outcomes